Dev-EndLess/Vanilla-JS-WheaterApp/README.md

-# Custom Weather-App with Vanilla Javascript by DaveGray
+# Custom Weather-App with Vanilla JS by DaveGray

 Command to Start local development :